Ravenna

 Why this place

-A note before anything else: Ravenna is not an undertouristed destination.
-It is a famous, well-visited city — the kind of place this site would normally treat as a base or a transit point rather than a discovery.
-We are being explicit about this because honesty is the site's only real asset.
+Full disclosure first.
+Ravenna is famous and well visited, and this site would normally treat it as a base or a transit point, not a discovery.
+We say so up front because honesty is the site's only real asset.

-Ravenna is on this platform for one precise reason: it is the southern terminus of the Carinthian Door trunk route, the Bologna–Ferrara–Ravenna rail corridor that connects the Italian Adriatic to Vienna and the German-speaking north.
+It is here for one precise reason: Ravenna is the southern terminus of the Carinthian Door trunk route, the Bologna–Ferrara–Ravenna rail corridor that connects the Italian Adriatic to Vienna and the German-speaking north.
 As a terminus it earns its place.
-What it offers at the end of that journey is among the most concentrated accumulations of early-Christian and Byzantine art anywhere in Europe — eight monuments inscribed as a single UNESCO World Heritage Site in 1996, all within walking distance of each other in the old centre.
+What waits at the end of the line is among the most concentrated accumulations of early-Christian and Byzantine art anywhere in Europe: eight monuments, inscribed as a single UNESCO World Heritage Site in 1996, all within walking distance of each other in the old centre.

-The eight monuments are: the Basilica di San Vitale, the Mausoleo di Galla Placidia, the Basilica di Sant'Apollinare Nuovo, the Battistero Neoniano (Neonian Baptistery), the Battistero degli Ariani (Arian Baptistery), the Cappella Arcivescovile (Archiepiscopal Chapel), the Mausoleo di Teodorico (Mausoleum of Theodoric), and the Basilica di Sant'Apollinare in Classe.
-The mosaics inside these buildings — fifth and sixth century, executed under Roman, Gothic, and Byzantine patrons in quick succession — are the reason Ravenna deserves the journey even for a traveller who has seen Rome and Florence.
-They are unlike anything else in Italy.
+The eight are the Basilica di San Vitale, the Mausoleo di Galla Placidia, the Basilica di Sant'Apollinare Nuovo, the Battistero Neoniano (Neonian Baptistery), the Battistero degli Ariani (Arian Baptistery), the Cappella Arcivescovile (Archiepiscopal Chapel), the Mausoleo di Teodorico (Mausoleum of Theodoric) and the Basilica di Sant'Apollinare in Classe.
+The mosaics inside, fifth and sixth century, executed under Roman, Gothic and Byzantine patrons in quick succession, are why Ravenna deserves the journey even from a traveller who has seen Rome and Florence.
+Nothing else in Italy looks like them.

 Dante Alighieri died in exile in Ravenna in September 1321 and is buried here.
 Florence has been trying to recover his bones intermittently since the sixteenth century.
 It has not succeeded.

-The genuine quiet lies east and south of the city: the Po delta wetlands, Comacchio's canal town, the Romagna hinterland.
+The real quiet lies east and south of the city: the Po delta wetlands and Comacchio's canal town, with the Romagna hinterland behind them.

 When to go

-May, June, September and October are the best months.
-The mosaic monuments have timed-entry ticketing and the Mausoleum of Galla Placidia — the most intimate of the eight, lit by alabaster windows — books out weeks ahead in July and August.
-Late spring and early autumn let you walk the historic centre without crowds, visit Sant'Apollinare in Classe (3 km from the city, set in flat agricultural land) without heat, and take the day-trip bus out to Comacchio and the Po delta with space on the return.
-The Ravenna Festival — an internationally ranked music and dance programme — runs through June and into early July; worth timing around rather than avoiding.
-December and January are genuinely quiet: the mosaic monuments are nearly empty on weekday mornings, which is the correct way to see the Galla Placidia.
+May, June, September and October.
+The mosaic monuments run timed-entry ticketing, and the Mausoleum of Galla Placidia, the most intimate of the eight, lit by alabaster windows, books out weeks ahead in July and August.
+Late spring and early autumn let you walk the historic centre without crowds and reach Sant'Apollinare in Classe (3 km from the city, set in flat agricultural land) without the heat.
+The day-trip bus out to Comacchio and the Po delta has room on the return run.
+The Ravenna Festival, an internationally ranked music and dance programme, runs through June into early July; it is a reason to come, not a reason to stay away.
+December and January have their own logic.
+On a weekday morning the mosaic monuments are nearly empty, which is the correct way to see the Galla Placidia.

 How to get there

-Ravenna is directly train-reachable without any transfer.
-The Bologna–Ravenna regional line (Trenitalia/Tper) runs hourly services; journey time is approximately 60 minutes, stopping at Imola and Lugo.
-The Ferrara–Ravenna regional line (approximately 75 minutes) connects to the Venice–Bologna main line at Ferrara, opening the route from Venice, Verona, and Innsbruck without going via Bologna.
+No transfer needed: Ravenna is directly train-reachable.
+The Bologna–Ravenna regional line (Trenitalia/Tper) runs hourly services of approximately 60 minutes, stopping at Imola and Lugo.
+The Ferrara–Ravenna regional line (approximately 75 minutes) connects to the Venice–Bologna main line at Ferrara, which opens the route from Venice and Verona, and from Innsbruck beyond, without going via Bologna.
 The Rimini–Ravenna regional line (approximately 58 minutes) extends south along the Adriatic coast.
 From Vienna, the standard routing on the Carinthian trunk is Villach → Udine → Bologna (via the Pontebbana / Tarvisio corridor) → Ravenna, all day-trainable with one or two changes.
 No ferry.
-No car needed for the city or the mosaic circuit; a car adds flexibility for the Po delta villages.
+No car needed for the city or the mosaic circuit, though one adds flexibility for the Po delta villages.
 The station is a 10-minute walk from the historic centre and all eight UNESCO monuments.

 - Nearest station